Setup

 System Settings

-The following are two suggestions for your general system set-up.
+We recommend the following for your general system set-up:

 Show file extensions.
-DirectRT frequently makes use of file extensions.
-These are the three-letters following the period on file names (e.g., .txt, .csv, .bmp).
+File extensions, the three-letters following the period on file names (e.g., .txt, .csv, .bmp), are commonly used and referred to in DirectRT.
 For this reason, it is advisable that you don’t instruct Windows to hide these from you.
-To set this as a default:
+To set this as a default in Windows XP, Vista & Windows 7, go to Computer (WINKEY+E.).
+Press the Alt key to show the toolbar and select Tools > Folder Options.
+Then click the View tab, uncheck Hide extensions for known file types, and click OK.